byq77/docusaurus-husarion-docs/docs/tutorials/other-tutorials/hframework-library-development.md

 ---
-title: 'hFramework library development'
+title: hFramework library development
-platform: 'CORE2'
-autotoc: true
-layout: layout.hbs
-page: 'Tutorials'
-order: 1
+id: hframework-library-development
+sidebar_label: 1. hFramework library development
 ---

-# hFramework library development #

 If you like to develop [hFramework](https://github.com/husarion/hFramework) together with our Community, or to adapt it to your purposes, this is a way how to do it.